Saturday, January 7, 2012

 - New highly customizable home launcher, and many inherited widgets for tablets, very useful and nice widgets for Gmail, Youtube, Calendar, etc..
 Besides, you can resize.

 - Sync browser bookmarks with Chrome on the PC.

 - Better control of applications running in the background (and deplete our data rate and battery).

-- Best gallery and fastest camera.
+- Best photo gallery and camera faster.

-- Default Integration Google Books and Google Music.
+- Integration default Google Books and Google Music.

 The steps are:

 - First we must be able to boot into recovery mode called CWM (ClockWorkMod initials).
 For this we must install a kernel that integrates.
 For example Voodoo Kernel , whose installation by ODIN (PC) software we saw in this other post .
 Lineman always a kernel that matches the version of Android that brings your phone, which you can see in "Settings> About phone".
 If you have previously installed and other kernels with CWM as SpeedMod (used in many ROMs), Darkcore (the ROM Darky ), Galaxian , etc., you can skip this step.

 - We also need to be clear what specific model is our phone Galaxy S: i9000 is the international model, I9000B is the model of Latin America and some other countries, Captivate and Vibrant are two custom models U.S. carriers.
 We can check what our model is, as we have done before entering the "Settings> About phone" menu on your phone.